-The 2009 state results are compared to results from six earlier assessments at grade 4 and from seven earlier assessments at grade 8.
-At grade 12, state results are available for 2009 only.
+The 2011 state results are compared to results from seven earlier assessments at grade 4 and from eight earlier assessments at grade 8.

-Scale Scores: Student performance is reported as an average score based on the NAEP mathematics scale, which ranges from 0 to 500 for grades 4 and 8, and from 0 to 300 for grade 12.
+Scale Scores: Student performance is reported as an average score based on the NAEP mathematics scale, which ranges from 0 to 500 for grades 4 and 8.
 Because NAEP scales are developed independently for each subject and for each content area within a subject, the scores cannot be compared across subjects or across content areas within the same subject.
 Results are also reported at five percentiles (10th, 25th, 50th, 75th, and 90th) to show trends in performance for lower-, middle-, and higher-performing students.

-Achievement Levels: Based on recommendations from policymakers, educators, and members of the general public, the Governing Board sets specific achievement levels for each subject area and grade.
+Achievement Levels: Based on recommendations from policymakers, educators, and members of the general public, the Governing Board has set specific achievement levels for each subject area and grade.
 Achievement levels are performance standards indicating what students should know and be able to do.
 They provide another perspective with which to interpret student performance.
 NAEP results are reported in terms of three achievement levels-Basic, Proficient, and Advanced-and are expressed in terms of the percentage of students who attained each level.
 The three achievement levels are defined as follows: